 I expect the term RACES will also be used for awhile as we break old habits and adapt…..Oh, and we need a new logo…

-I have been a member of CoCo County emergency communications since the late 1970’s and participate in various Nets to check in and exercise our equipment, organization, training and systems.
+I have been a member of our county emergency communications since the late 1970’s and participate in various Nets to check in and exercise our equipment, organization, training and systems.
 We also participate in annual “Field Day” events to exercise emergency communications capabilities in an adverse “field” environment as well as other Simulated Emergency Tests (SET).
 Call outs to Sheriff Departments “Incidents” and events are also part of our participation.

 In the past several years we have adopted digital messaging using “fldigi” (Fast Light Digital) protocols to pass lengthy messages that require high accuracy and filing organization.
 Using primarily MT-63 2K-Long on both HF and VHF/UHF circuits.
 Fldigi is a component of the Narrow Band Emergency Messaging Software (NBEMS) which is becoming a national standard.
 The days of passing and transcribing lengthy voice messages are gone.